-If you have any questions about the quiz please feel free to contact your facilitator.
+If you have any questions about a quiz please feel free to contact your facilitator or the instructor.

 Technical Support

 Assistance with course-related technical problems is provided by the IS&T Help Center.
 To ensure the fastest possible response, please fill out the online form using the link below.